Explaining the Prescription Drug Provisions in the Inflation Reduction Act

 The Inflation Reduction Act requires drug manufacturers to pay a rebate to the federal government if prices for single-source drugs and biologicals covered under Medicare Part B and nearly all covered drugs under Part D increase faster than the rate of inflation (CPI-U).
 Price changes will be measured based on the average sales price for Part B drugs and the average manufacturer price for Part D drugs.
 If price increases are higher than inflation, manufacturers will be required to pay the difference in the form of a rebate to Medicare.
 The rebate amount is equal to the total number of units sold in Medicare multiplied by the amount, if any, by which a drug’s price in a given year exceeds the inflation-adjusted price.
+For Part B drugs with price increases greater than inflation, beneficiary coinsurance will be based on 20% of the drug’s lower inflation-adjusted price.
 The base year for measuring cumulative price changes relative to inflation is 2021.

 Rebate dollars would be deposited in the Medicare Supplementary Medical Insurance (SMI) trust fund.
 Manufacturers that do not pay the required rebate amount will face a penalty equal to at least 125% of the original rebate amount.